FaultyDuck/CPU-Scheduling-Simulator-using-Python/README.md

 1. operating system concepts
 2. programming implementation
 3. algorithm analysis
-4. and responsible use of g
+4. and responsible use of generative AI

 Project Objectives
 - Understand the behaviour of CPU scheduling algorithms